Non-local finite-depth circuits for constructing SPT states and quantum cellular automata: Discussion

 \section{Discussion}

-We have constructed explicit finite-depth circuits consisting of (symmetric) $k$-local gates to disentangle SPT phases and to realize all QCA.
-The circuits imply that the classification of SPT phases and the classification of QCA collapse to a single trivial phase in the presence of $k$-local interactions.
-They also imply that any SPT state and any QCA can be prepared using a finite-depth circuit of $k$-local gates.
-We note that our arguments only address {\it worst case stability} - whether there exists an FDQC of $k$-local gates that can trivialize a given state.
-We have {\it not} addressed `typical case stability' i.e., whether we should expect a state to be trivialized by a circuit of {\it randomly} chosen $k$-local gates.
-Addressing the typical case stability is an interesting and important problem for future work, and the results of Sec.~\ref{sec:randomcirc} give the first step in this direction.
-Also, a key ingredient in our arguments was to `fold' the system in such a way that it resembled a stack of the system with its inverted self.
+We have constructed explicit finite-depth circuits consisting of (symmetric) $k$-local gates to create fixed-point SPT states and to realize all QCA.
+The circuits imply that the classification of SPT phases (with global or subsystem symmetries) and the classification of QCA collapse to a single trivial phase in the presence of $k$-local interactions. {This addresses {\it worst case stability} - whether there exists an FDQC of $k$-local gates that can trivialize a given state - and suffices to show that these phases (strictly speaking) do not exist in the presence of $k$-local interactions.
+We also addressed the case of {\it typical case stability} by giving analytical and numerical evidence that SPT order is also fragile in the presence of generic $k$-local symmetric perturbations. } We note that a key ingredient in our explicit circuits was to `fold' the system in such a way that it resembled a stack of the system with its inverted self.
 This naturally assumes some sort of mirror symmetry is present in the lattice.
 Therefore, it is natural to ask whether our results can be applied to systems on more general lattices and to what extent translational invariance can be relaxed.

-We remark that SPT phases can be used as resources for measurement-based quantum computation (see \cite{Wei2018a} for a review).
+We remark that SPT phases can be used as resources for measurement-based quantum computation (MBQC), see \cite{Wei2018a} for a review.
 That is, given a ground state in a suitable SPT phase, one can perform measurements on that ground state in order to simulate a quantum computation.
 While the computational capability of a state as a resource for MBQC is stable to local symmetric perturbations, our results seem to imply that it may be unstable to $k$-local symmetric perturbations in the case of global or subsystem symmetries.
 Indeed, in Ref.~\cite{Raussendorf2019}, the authors explicitly identified a symmetric $k$-local interaction whose presence would invalidate the strategy that was used to prove MBQC universality.
 In contrast, fault-tolerant MBQC can be achieved using SPT phases with higher-form symmetries \cite{Raussendorf2006}, which appear to be stable even under symmetric $k$-local interactions.